mnamburi9/robo-jerry/about.md

 **Software-first approach to autonomous refueling:**

-- **Computer Vision**: YOLOv8-based detection systems identify fuel ports across different vehicle types
-- **Motion Control**: Advanced ROS simulation and control algorithms for precise robotic arm movement
+- **Motion Control**: Advanced simulation and control algorithms for precise robotic arm movement
 - **Hardware Integration**: Modular software that works with existing robotic arm systems
 - **Fleet Management**: Scalable software architecture for multi-location deployment

-## Founder
+## Leadership

 **Manoj Namburi** brings 10+ years of embedded systems and automation QA experience from Dell, AMD, and WindRiver.
 This background in hardware-software integration and quality assurance is critical for building reliable autonomous systems.